The Emission and Suppression of Line Features in Luminous Transients: Dependence of Spectral Lines on Matter Properties

 \section{Dependence of Spectral Lines on Matter Properties}

 We now show with numerical spectral calculations that the analytic results in \S\ref{sec:analytics} reasonably capture the conditions that produce or suppress optical features.
 We survey models with $L = 10^{41}$ to $10^{45}\, \rm erg~s^{-1}$, $r_t = 5 \times 10^{13}$ to $10^{16}\,\rm cm$, $v = 0.03$ to $0.2c$ and $M = 0.01$ to $10\,M_{\odot}$, as well as solar, He-rich and C/O-rich compositions.
 For most models, we assume the expansion velocity is constant with radius.
-We have examined homologous models, and found modest differences in the strength of line emission, so we defer a more detailed study of velocity profiles and emission line shapes for later work.
+We have examined homologous models, and found that the resulting spectra differ from our constant velocity models by less than 10\% in the optical, with minor variations in the strength and shape of the line features.
+We defer a more detailed study of velocity structures and emission line profiles for later work.